kju512/CarND-PID-Control-Project/README.md

 Ki is the coefficient of integral term of PID algorithm.If there is a bias.then the integral part can play an key role.In our task(lake race track),the robot has no bias,the Ki is set to be 0.

 ## Final hyperparameters
-I tune the hpyerparameter manually.When Kp is 0.2,kd is set to be 5.0,and ki is set to be 0.0,it can reach a good performance.
+I tune the hyperparameter manually.When Kp is 0.2,kd is set to be 5.0,and ki is set to be 0.0,it can reach a good performance.

 ## Dependencies